SoftFluent/CodeFluent-Entities-Documentation/addins/official_aspects.md

 The **Text Search Aspect** adds methods to search an entity using tokenization techniques (also known as Middle-Of-Word text search technique).
 The search is case insensitive and accent insensitive.
 Say you want to create a screen in you application where users can search their contacts: the Text Search Aspect provides a way to implement it.

+*Note: For now, the aspect is only supported using Microsoft SQL Server databases.*

 ## HierarchyDeepLoad Aspect
 ## AssociationManage Aspect
 ## AutoFormattable Aspect